Service Center and Recharge Center Fees Procedures

 Service center business managers should evaluate their financial position and rates periodically (suggested evaluation points - 6 months (fiscal year-end) and 9 months) to assess their position with respect to their break-even goals by category of goods and services.

-Under special circumstances, rates will be adjusted through a mid-year reduction/increase in rates provided that mid-year rate adjustments are reviewed and approved by the Vice Provost for Administration and Finance.
+Under special circumstances, rates will be adjusted through a mid-year reduction/increase in rates provided that mid-year rate adjustments are reviewed and approved by the Chief Financial Officer and Vice Provost for Finance.

 3. Year-End Rate Performance Review

 At calendar year end, all service centers will be required to submit their actual financial results to the Service Center Fee Evaluation Committee.
 Reports are due before December 31 of each year.
 The year-end rate performance review form is available at

 4. Establishing Service Center Cost Centers

 All service centers must maintain separate cost centers.
 The Service Center Managers are responsible for ensuring that all service centers have established a series of separate cost centers to track operating revenues and expenses, excess revenues collected from external customers, and annual surplus/deficits.

 Billings must be based upon measured and documented utilization that was properly authorized for the account charged.
 All billings should be processed on a timely basis and will be at approved service center rates.
 It is recommended that billings be completed within one month from the time of service.
 The support for the charges, including documentation of expenses and usage, should be retained by the service center to answer any user inquiries or in case of an audit.
 Retention for service center documentation is current plus 5 years.

 - Date of sale